Douglas Diamond: Early life and education

 Douglas Warren Diamond was born on October 25, 1953.
 He was raised in the Hyde Park neighborhood of Chicago by a single mother.

 As an adolescent, Diamond originally intended to study molecular biology.
 Diamond matriculated at Brown University, where he decided to study economics instead, after taking a course on Milton Friedman and Anna Schwartz's A Monetary History of the United States.
 He graduated Phi Beta Kappa from Brown with a Bachelor of Arts degree in economics in 1975.
 The following year, and in 1977 Diamond earned master's degrees, and ultimately a PhD in economics in 1980 from Yale University.
 At Yale, both Diamond and future Nobel co-recipient Philip H. Dybvig were advised by Stephen A. Ross.
 According to Diamond, the two would regularly converse outside Ross' office while waiting for appointments with him.

 A later version of the third chapter of Diamond's 1980 doctoral dissertation "Essays on Information and Financial Intermediation" was republished in 1984 in The Review of Economic Studies under the title "Financial Intermediation and Delegated Monitoring" This publication coined the term "delegated monitoring" and described Diamond's formal model of delegated monitoring.
 According to the Committee for the Nobel Memorial Prize in Economic Sciences, Diamond's model is considered "the first truly micro-founded theory of financial intermediation."
 Since its publication, Diamond (1984) has become a key publication in scholarship concerning financial intermediation.

+The Diamond–Dybvig Model

+The Diamond–Dybvig model, first introduced in the Journal of Political Economy in 1983, remains one of the most influential frameworks in modern banking theory.
+The model demonstrates how banks engage in liquidity transformation by using short-term deposits from savers to fund long-term lending activities.
+This maturity mismatch makes banks vulnerable to runs if large numbers of depositors simultaneously demand their funds.
+Diamond and Dybvig show that government-provided deposit insurance can prevent self-fulfilling bank runs by assuring depositors that their funds are safe.

+The model has become a foundational tool for academic research in banking, macroeconomics, and financial stability.
+Its insights have strongly influenced governmental and central bank policy, particularly in the design and justification of deposit insurance systems and liquidity regulations around the world.
+Following the global financial crisis of 2008, the framework provided theoretical support for liquidity backstops, emergency lending facilities, and stricter oversight of banks’ balance sheets.

+In recent years, researchers have extended the Diamond–Dybvig model to analyze runs in nonbank financial institutions, including money market mutual funds and cryptocurrency exchanges, where similar liquidity mismatches exist.